tomasflorian/ReversibleFunctionGraph/README.md

 | **Value** | a referenceable thing — a datum *or* a function | many | `"5"`, `"paris"`, `"length()"` |
 | **Application** | one specific call | exactly one | `"length(paris)"` |

-Nine guarantees hold the model together:
+Nine findings hold the model together.
+They are called guarantees because the kernel currently keeps them and much of the design leans on their holding — not because they were decided in advance:

 - **G1 — single output.** An Application has one output, unlimited inputs.
   Values are hubs and fan out freely.